Update: 1974 Unsolved Abduction/Murder of Carla Walker May 21, 2019 21:59:09 GMT -5

 In 1975, a bank officer contacted police and reported a man had attempted to cash two $500 savings bonds that had been reported stolen.
 The suspect matched Wilhoit’s description and Terrell and Joe Britt, another detective, drove to Wilhoit’s house, where they found him standing in the front yard.
 “Well, I was wondering when you were going to come after me for Carla Walker,” Wilhoit told the detectives.
 They were shocked by his admission, but didn’t say anything as they transported the suspect to the police station for questioning.

-Terrell, who had an easy manner, had arrested and questioned Wilhoit, a Bible-quoter, in the past.
+Terrell, known for his easy manner, had arrested and questioned Wilhoit, a Bible-quoter, in the past.
 On this occasion, he urged Wilhoit to discuss the Walker case, telling him he [Wilhoit] was “too good of a Christian” to live with a murder on his conscience.
 “He broke down and started crying and I thought he was going to confess right then,” Britt told the Fort Worth Weekly.
 “He said he couldn’t handle it anymore.
 I thought, we got it made and he’s going to ‘fess up.”
 At that moment, however, a federal agent knocked on the door and said he wanted to discuss the stolen savings bonds.
 By the time Terrell got the agent out of the room and returned to Wilhoit, the opportunity had passed.
 “That broke everything and we never got Wilhoit back to that point again,” Britt recalled.
 “With his reactions that day we showed up with the arrest warrant, I just really believe he was the perpetrator in that,” he added.

 Carla Walker wasn’t the only young female kidnapped and murdered in the early 1970s in the Fort Worth area.
 On February 27, 1973, Rebecca “Becky” Martin was abducted from the parking lot at Tarrant County Junior College (now Tarrant County College).
 Her body was found in a culvert in White Settlement.
-In December, 10 months after Walker’s kidnapping and murder, three girls, Mary Rachel Trlica, 17; Lisa Renée Wilson, 14; and Julie Ann Moseley, 9, went missing from the Seminary South Shopping Center.
+In December, 10 months after Walker’s kidnaping and murder, three girls, Mary Rachel Trlica, 17; Lisa Renée Wilson, 14; and Julie Ann Moseley, 9, went missing from the Seminary South Shopping Center.

-Terrell suspected Wilhoit (above) was the perpetrator in all three cases and when he [Wilhoit] was paroled in 1978 and relocated to Abilene, Terrell contacted the police there and warned them a rapist and killer of young women and girls had taken up residence in their city.
+Terrell suspected Wilhoit (above) was the perpetrator in all three cases and when he [Wilhoit] was paroled in 1978 and relocated to Abilene, Terrell contacted the police there and warned them a suspected rapist and killer of young women and girls had taken up residence in their city.
 A short time later, an Abilene housewife was raped by an intruder and acting on Terrell’s tip, police were able to connect Wilhoit to the crime.
 He was convicted and sentenced to 40 years in prison.